This guide to the best cities in the Mediterranean was contributed by Claudia.

 What other Mediterranean cities would you add to this list?

 About the author: Claudia Tavani was born and raised in Cagliari, Sardinia, but her father grew up near Rome so the city is her second home in Italy.
-She recently launched Strictly Rome to bring you the best of the city, with the most famous landmarks and the lesser known ones.
+She runs My Adventures Across the World, plus she created Strictly Sardinia to bring you the best of the island, with the most famous landmarks and the lesser known ones.

 You might also enjoy: